-According to Home Again, over 10 million cats and dogs are lost or stolen every year in America, and it is said that 1 in 3 pets will become lost at some point in their life.
-To make matters worse, only 2% of cats are ever returned to their owners.
-However, according to research by the American Veterinary Medical Association (AVMA), the return rate for microchipped cats is much higher at over 38%!
+It is said that 1 in 3 pets will get lost at some point in their life.
+To make matters worse, only 2% of lost cats are ever returned to their owners, but according to research by the American Veterinary Medical Association (AVMA), the return rate for microchipped cats is much higher at over 38%!
 Is your cat microchipped?
-If so, is their registration up-to-date?
-If the answer to either of these questions was, “No”, then we are here to help.
-This week is National Pet ID Week, and we want to celebrate by helping our fellow pet owners learn how to microchip, register, and update their cat’s IDs.
+And if so, have you checked to see if the information registered to it is correct?

 What are microchips?

 Microchips are small devices the size of a grain of rice.
-Once implanted, the microchip is registered with your information and can be scanned by any shelter or veterinarian just in case your cat were to ever come to them if they were lost.
+Once implanted, the microchip is registered with your information and can be scanned by any shelter or veterinarian, which enables them to contact you if your cat ever got lost.

 What is the procedure for implanting microchips?
 Does it hurt?